hesenger/react-simpletable/README.md

 [See live examples here](https://hesenger.com/react-simpletable).

-All size of projects needed powerfull and customizable components, but data driven software usually have many CRUDS to simple manage data in single tables, in this case, productivity comes to be a good partner, and a simple declarative component to list local or remote data is a must.
+All size of projects need powerfull and customizable components, but data driven software usually have many CRUDS to simple manage data in single tables, in this case, productivity comes to be a good partner, and a simple declarative component to list local or remote data is a must.